soundhearddev/soundhearddev/README.md

 - [ ] **Secure File Framework**
    the same as Secure Python Framwork but with every filetype.
-   This will also be used in another Project

 - [x] **Terminal Graphic Engine**
    A Library that lets you see images in a terminel